espnet/espnet/doc/espnet2_training_option.md

 ls conf/
 ```

 We adopt [ConfigArgParse](https://github.com/bw2/ConfigArgParse) for this configuration system.
-The configuration in yaml format has an equivalent effect to the command line argument. e.g. The following two are equivalent:
+The configuration in YAML format has an equivalent effect to the command line argument. e.g. The following two are equivalent:

 ```yaml
 # config.yaml